exitus1/Video-Scripts/website.md

 Decred was conceived by a team of Bitcoin developers working with legendary Monero developer tacotime.
 Their vision was clear: empower coinholder control through a unique hybrid proof-of-work and proof-of-stake mining system that blends security, decentralization, and user participation.

-(quotes can be put where necessary)

- “Decred's killer feature is good governance, and with good governance, you can have any feature you want” - Chris Burniske & Joel Monegro, Placeholder Ventures

-“If I understand it correctly, #Decred could solve most of #Bitcoin's structural problems.” - Cathie Wood, ARK Invest

 ## Decred Puts Coinholders in Control

 Anyone who stakes Decred has direct voting rights on protocol changes, proposals, and treasury spending.
 Stakers earn a portion of the block subsidy for their participation.